GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/openid-connect.md

 administrator can always explicitly add additional scopes some client is allowed to request by editing its registration metadata manually in web UI later on.

-## Multi-Factor Authentication for Clients
+## Authentication

-The OpenID Connect `acr_values` parameter is used to specify a specific workflow for authentication.
+The OpenID Connect `acr_values` parameter is used to specify a workflow for authentication.
 The value of this parameter, or the `default_acr_values` client metadata value, corresponds to the "Name" of a custom authentication script in the Gluu Server.

-Out-of-the-box the Gluu Server includes custom authentiation scripts with the following `acr` values:
+The default distribution of the Gluu Server includes custom authentication scripts with the following `acr` values:

 |  ACR Value  	| Description			|
 |---------------|-------------------------------|